MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-overview.md

 * [Private endpoint](#private-endpoint)
 * Alternative: [Virtual network (VNet) injection](#virtual-network-injection)

-It is highly recommended that *private endpoints* be used to secure network access to Azure Data Explorer.
-This option has multiple advantages over virtual network injection, such as having a much simpler deployment process, and being a lot more robust to customer virtual network changes, thus lowering the maintenance overhead.
+We highly recommended using *private endpoints* to secure network access to your cluster.
+This option has many advantages over *virtual network injection* that results in lower maintenance overhead, including a simpler deployment process and being more robust to virtual network changes.

 The following section explains how to secure your cluster using Private Endpoints and Virtual Network Injection.